Historical Markers in McCormick County, South Carolina

 McCormick County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of McCormick County, South Carolina.
+This timeline provides a condensed summary of the historical journey of McCormick County, South Carolina.

 - 1916 - McCormick County is established on March 10th.
 It is named after Cyrus McCormick, the inventor of the mechanical reaper.